resource/backbone.rebar/README.md

 ### Persistence Model

 The persistence model object extends `Backbone.Model`.
-It overwrites the models `sync` method esentially rerouting the `fetch` and `save` methods to local storage.
+It overwrites the models `sync` method essentially rerouting the `fetch` and `save` methods to local storage.
 This is good for disposable data that you want to persist between user sessions or page refreshes.

 ### Dependency Router